 According to Kepler's First Law of Planetary Motion, the orbit of each planet is an ellipse, with one focus of that ellipse at the center of the Sun.
 Newton's reformulation of this Law states that the orbit of each planet is a conic section, with one focus of that conic section at the center of the Sun.
 To properly understand planetary orbits, we therefore need some understanding of ellipses in particular, and conic sections in general.

-A section is the surface or outline of that surface formed by cutting a solid figure with a plane.
-If the solid figure is a right circular cone, the resulting curve is called a conic section.
-The diagram below shows a such a cone, formed by rotating a diagonal line around a vertical axis so that the axis, the diagonal and a horizontal line connecting the two form a right triangle.
+.
+The diagram below shows such a cone, formed by rotating a diagonal line around a vertical axis so that the axis, the diagonal and a horizontal line connecting the two form a right triangle.
 Four planes are shown, cutting through the cone at various angles, producing the curves shown in the following diagram.
 The intersection of each plane with the cone forms a conic section.
 The kind and shape of the conic section is determined by the angle of intersection of the plane with the axis and surface of the cone.

 Angled view of a cone, with conic sections produced by cutting the cone at different angles.
 Cutting at right angles to the axis produces a circle.
 Cutting at less than a right angle to the axis but more than the angle made by the side of the cone produces an ellipse.
 Cutting parallel to a side of the cone produces a parabola.
 Cutting more nearly parallel to the axis than to the side produces a hyperbola (the hyperbola in the diagram represents a cut parallel to the axis of the cone).